 Dark Secret: Something happened in Philadelphia that caused Vic to relocate to Wyoming.

 No Good Deed Goes Unpunished: She blew the whistle on a fellow cop who was involved in corruption.
 This caused the corrupt cop to kill himself.
 His partner retaliated against Vic by stalking her.
+Said partner was also her superior with whom she was carrying on an affair.

 Death Seeker: Lampshaded in the season two premiere.
 A group of armed prisoners escape into the mountains and Walt goes after them alone in the middle of a snow storm.
 The other characters start wondering if Walt is trying to get himself killed.
 When Walt starts to hallucinate, one of his hallucinations accuses him of this which means that he is actually thinking that dying up on the mountain might be a solution to his problems.